-Archiving: Archiving tasks involve database skills and a willingness to do lots of lifting of boxes, shelves and more.
+Archiving (currently closed to new volunteers): Archiving tasks involve database skills and a willingness to do lots of lifting of boxes, shelves and more.
 The Centre has a mountain of material in its collection ready to be sorted, stored and listed on our website.
 As part of our push towards Museums Accreditation, we're pushing to upgrade all our storage areas and practices.
 This needs people willing to help lift and shift, clean up machines or enter information into our database.
 This task can also involve digitising documents or listing information about duplicate items on Gamebytes, our resale shop.

 Education: During the weekdays, many school groups come to the Centre to participate in tours and workshops.
 Quite often we need help with setting up the classroom and lunch area and with shepherding students through the galleries.
 If you have enough experience, you can also help as teaching assistants during school activities.
 We’d love it if volunteers could one day lead tours and workshops, but for now all assistance is good.
 If you enjoy working with children and young adults and are available on weekdays, this is a good role for you.

 Front of House: All museums need friendly faces to assist visitors.
 We’re no different.
 Front of house volunteers work as visitor guides, showing our guests around the Centre and answering their questions; café operators, serving drinks and snacks; and front desk operators, welcoming visitors and processing payments through the till.
 You don’t need to know anything about computers to take up this role and we’ll train you up with all the right info.
 All you need is to be comfortable with the public and able to spot when something’s going wrong.